 Mediation is an effective method of resolving disputes between two or more parties.
 The Mediator, a neutral independent qualified professional, helps the parties to come to a mutually agreeable resolution.

-Participation in mediation is voluntary and the process is private and confidential, it brings structure that ordinary negotiation or communication lacks.
+Participation in mediation is voluntary and requires all parties to agree to mediate.
+The process is private and confidential, it brings structure that ordinary negotiation or communication lacks.
 The decision to agree rests solely with the parties themselves, not the mediator.
+Detailed information about what we offer is outlined below.

 Civil and Commercial Mediation is a non-biased, less stressful form of resolving disputes between two or more parties that are in a civil or commercial contract.
 It is quicker process than taking a case to court and is also usually a much cheaper way of resolving a dispute.
 The parties remain in control of the mediation process and neither party is forced in to anything they don’t want to be in.